What is Telematics? Everything You Need to Know

 What is Telematics?

-How can you make fleet management go smoother?
-Whether you’re an owner-operator or a fleet manager, you’ve likely heard of telematics—industry leaders are saying that telematics is the future of the industry, but exactly what is telematics and how does fleet tracking work in the world of telematics?
+Whether you’re an owner-operator or a fleet manager, you’ve likely heard of telematics.
+Industry leaders are saying that telematics is the future of the industry, but what exactly is telematics, and how does GPS fleet tracking work in the world of telematics?

-The portmanteau word comes from the words telecommunications and informatics.
+The word telematics comes from the words telecommunications and informatics.
 Telematics combines communication technology (like GPS satellites and sensors) and informatics (like data management systems).

-Telematics provide powerful, actionable insights into your operation.
+Telematics provides powerful, actionable insights into your fleet operations.
 Read on to learn more about fleet telematics and how you can incorporate it to help your business grow and thrive.

 The History of Telematics